fduran/sadservers/README.md

 Instances are requested on AWS using [Boto3](https://github.com/boto/boto3), based on scenario images.
 A Celery beat scheduler checks for expired instances and kills them.

 On the VM instances, [Gotty](https://github.com/yudai/gotty) provides the terminal as HTTP(S).
-An agent built with Golang and [Gin](https://github.com/gin-gonic/gin) provides a rest API to the main server, so solutions can be checked and commands can be sent to the scenario instance or data extracted from it (WIP).
+An agent built with Golang and [Gin](https://github.com/gin-gonic/gin) provides a rest API to the main server, so solutions can be checked and commands can be sent to the scenario instance or data extracted from it.

 Without detail, there's quite a bit of auxiliary services needed to run a public service in a decent "production-ready" state.
 This includes notification services (AWS SES for email for example), logging service, external uptime monitoring service, scheduled backups, error logging (like [Sentry](https://sentry.io/)), infrastructure as code (Hashicorop [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/)).

+## Code

+This project may become Open Source at some point but for now the code is not publicly available.

 ## Issues